 Southview School Curriculum

 Southview School is unique in being the only PNI provision in Essex, and we cater for children with varied and complex needs from 3-19 yrs.
 The range of abilities varies from children requiring a sensory curriculum throughout their journey at Southview, to those able to attain examinations in academic subjects.
 The challenge for us as a school is meeting that wide range of abilities, and ensuring that pupils’ academic learning is part of a holistic approach, where pupils’ physical, social and emotional wellbeing, and independence with communication, are considered in equal importance.
 Our curriculum reflects this, and is fluid, cross-curricular and multi-layered.
 We consider communication and physical wellbeing as the foundations of learning here at Southview.
 Children are unable to access lessons if their physical or medical needs are not being met, and this may require multiple changes of position and medical interventions during the day.
-They are unable to access learning until they have the means to communicate, so these two areas underpin the work that we do here, and enable the children to achieve academically.
-This is reflected in their EHCP targets and provision.
-We have incorporated PLI-positioning for learning and independence, and PCI-personal care and independence into our timetables as we value their importance to the learning and wellbeing of our children here at Southview.
+They are unable to access learning until they have the means to communicate, so these two areas underpin the work that we do here, and this is reflected in their EHCP targets and provision.
+This is explained in our model-Southview Pillars of Curriculum (SPOC).
+Many of our pupils have life-limiting and medically complex conditions and we have incorporated PLI-positioning for learning and independence, and PCI-personal care and independence into our timetables as we value their importance to the learning and wellbeing of our children here at Southview.

 Children here at Southview are nurtured to become as independent as they can be; physically, socially and communicatively by providing a challenging and varied curriculum, and by giving them the opportunity to achieve academic potential.
-We were delighted last year that one of our students gained a GCSE in maths, a first in the history of the school.
+We were delighted last year that one of our students gained a GCSE in maths.

 We have our EYFS, school and College curriculums running concurrently across the school, which meet the needs of all pupils irrespective of age and ability.
 Each of these curriculums have intent, implementation and impact clearly mapped out.

-The new curriculum at Southview is driven by the needs and interests of the children.
+The curriculum at Southview is driven by the needs and interests of the children.
 By asking the children what they enjoy learning about, we have endeavoured to create a varied and captivating rolling programme, whilst also ensuring that it is broad and balanced, apt and relevant.
 Pupils were given a variety of means to communicate their opinions including using hi-tech and low-tech communication devices to aid comprehension and expression.
 In response to a questionnaire sent to all parents and carers, self-esteem and the ability to express needs and wants were seen as very important.
 Many of our young people spend a lifetime having their physical needs met by family and care givers, and their right to be seen as autonomous free-thinking and assertive young people is seen as vital, and is an aspiration shared by pupils, staff and parents/carers.
-Life skills, and giving young people the tools to live safely and fully within society, are also key components of this new and evolving curriculum.
-As a result of a series of staff meetings, the areas of cognition and learning, mental wellbeing, physical wellbeing and communication were recognised by the staff as being key to success at Southview School; all are interlinked and vital to each other.
+Life skills, and giving young people the tools to live safely and fully within society, are also key components of this evolving curriculum.
 We have a thematic approach to the curriculum and this is deliberately left quite open so that teachers can tailor lessons to the interests and ability of the pupils within their class.

 The way our curriculum is broken down;